-- A2.1 We may award up to 17 Australian Laureate Fellowships in a grant opportunity, including the Kathleen Fitzpatrick Australian Laureate Fellowship and Georgina Sweet Australian Laureate Fellowship. - A2.2 We provide a salary supplement and project funding as detailed in Table 3.
+- A2.1 We may award up to 17 Australian Laureate Fellowships in a grant opportunity, including the Kathleen Fitzpatrick Australian Laureate Fellowship and Georgina Sweet Australian Laureate Fellowship. - A2.2 We provide salary, salary-related (on-cost) support and project funding as detailed in Table 3.
 Salary and/or project funding will not be awarded separately. - A2.3 Table 3: Australian Laureate Fellowships funding and grant duration.

-Category Details Australian Laureate Fellow salary supplement \$166,172 per year (including 30 per cent on- costs) towards a Professorial Level E (or equivalent) salary Australian Laureate Fellow salary supplement duration Five consecutive years on a full-time basis Postdoctoral Research Associate (PDRA) salary support \$102,026 per year (including 30 per cent on- costs) for each of two PDRAs for five years each Postgraduate Researcher (PGR) stipend \$27,609 per year for each of two PGRs for four years each
+Category Details Australian Laureate Fellow salary \$172,208 per year (including 30 per cent on- costs) towards a Professorial Level E (or equivalent) salary Australian Laureate Fellow salary duration Five consecutive years on a full-time basis Postdoctoral Research Associate (PDRA) salary support \$105,732 per year (including 30 per cent oncosts) for each of two PDRAs for five years each Postgraduate Researcher (PGR) stipend \$28,612 per year for each of two PGRs for four years each